 Reality: Skills, networking and impact matter more than just time.

 Description: Many people still believes that if you stay in the company long enough, you’ll automatically get promoted.
-In reality growth is now completely performance based.
-Company reward employee who are skilled, takes leadership, solve problems and stay honest.
+In reality, growth is now completely performance-based.
+Company reward employee who are skilled, take leadership, solve problems and stay honest.
 Someone with two years of hard work can grow more than someone with five year of average work.

 3. Networking